 |Address: 653 Kodamacho Kodaira, Honjo, Saitama 367-0214 .
 On Google Maps.|

 10. Gongendo Park 権現堂公園

 Gongendo Park currently only have a few wintersweet, but I have a feeling the numbers will increase over the years!
 The real benefit of visiting Gongendo park for a whiff of the sweet scent of wintersweet, is that you can see half a million daffodils in the park at the same time in January.
 And in February generally the rapeseed starts to bloom.
 The park is most famous for its cherry blossoms with those same rapeseed in bloom.

 |Address: 887番地3 Uchigouma, Satte City, Saitama 340-0103 .
 On Google Maps.|

 More information about the seasonal blooms and the park in English

 There are a few other places to see wintersweet in Saitama that didn’t make this list.
 Such as Botanen park in Higashimatsuyama.
 The wintersweet there are still very young.
+If you like off the beaten path locations, don’t miss this wintersweet spot with a Catbus bus stop.
 Have you been to smell the wintersweet in any of these locations?
 What did you think?
 Is there anywhere else you would add to this list.